jdodgen/AlertAway/README.md

 ---

-## 📄 License & Copyright
+## 📄 Licence & Copyright

 Copyright (c) 2011-2026 jdodgen.

 This project is open-source software licensed under the terms of the **MIT License**.
-See the repository's [License: MIT](https://github.com/jdodgen/AlertAway/blob/main/LICENCE) file for full details.
+See the repository's [MIT](https://github.com/jdodgen/AlertAway/blob/main/LICENCE) file for full details.